giselaortt/giselaortt.github.io/pages/books.md

 > Read carefully, a few of those researches did not replicate.

 - <b>Misbehaving: The Making of Behavioral Economics</b>, <i>Richard Thaler</i>
-> Specially iterested on his research about the behavioral economics applied to finaces and invstments.
+> Specially interested in his research about the behavioral economics applied to finaces and investments.

 - <b>Noise</b>, <i>Daniel Kahneman</i>
 > Interesting explanation of group thinking, and good insight on decision higiene, not so much more then this though.